 Red Velvet Crinkle Cookies have a deliciously fudgy texture that is soft and chewy.
 These cookies are made from scratch and perfect for your Holiday cookie platter including Valentine’s Day and Christmas.

 Crinkle Cookie Effect

 These red velvet crinkle cookies have a soft and pillowy texture and a beautiful crackle on top of the cookies.

 These cookies are rolled into balls and rolled in confectioner’s sugar before placing them in the oven to bake.

 Thanks to the baking powder in this recipe, the cookie slightly spreads and creates ripples in the tops and sides of the cookies.

 There is no need to chill this cookie dough which makes these cookies faster to make from start to finish.

 Red velvet desserts are perfect for Valentine’s Day and for the Christmas holidays.
 Aside from these red velvet crinkle cookies, red velvet cupcakes are another fantastic choice for the holidays.

-These Red Velvet Cupcakes have a delicious marshmallow cream filling and are topped with a homemade cream cheese frosting.
+These Red Velvet Cupcakes have a delicious marshmallow cream filling and are topped with homemade cream cheese frosting.